 To plot data in Metabase on a chart we need to reduce the amount of columns and the only way to do this is by using the View values.
 For this use case we found the best method was to set the 'view' of the data to an 'average of High' and group by 'Date:Day' to get the results desired, a day and a closing stock price.

 Finally make sure the data is sorted correctly by clicking on the ... icon and setting the sort order to 'Date: Day ascending'

 Now you can change the visualization to a line graph.

-Creating this question is a similar process but with some different filters and values, here’s what we used:
+Creating this question is a similar process but with some different filters and values.